 Workshops, lectures and group sessions focus on intellectual property and knowledge transfer and commercialisation in the life sciences.
 You will prepare a business plan for a virtual company and take part in a business pitch to describe the value and potential of your product.

-- Commercialisation in the Life Sciences including strategic business planning (45 credits)
+- Commercialisation in the Life Sciences including strategic business planning (45 credits, mandatory)

-- Intellectual Property in the Life Sciences (15 credits)
+- Intellectual Property in the Life Sciences (15 credits, optional)

 Core Scientific Skills (taught units)

 You will undertake laboratory work, lectures, seminars and workshops which will support you in your chosen area of research.